Rugby tens

-Rugby tens, also known as ten-a-side and Xs, is a variant of rugby union in which teams are made up of ten players, typically five forwards and five backs.
-Matches are much shorter, usually played as two ten-minute halves.

-Unlike the other two major rugby union variants - sevens and beach rugby - which were invented in major rugby nations, rugby tens was developed in Malaysia, a nation that has never qualified for the Rugby World Cup.
+Rugby tens, (also known as ten-a-side and Xs) is a variant of rugby union in which teams consist of ten players, typically split into five forwards and five backs.
+Matches are significantly shorter than traditional rugby union games, usually consisting of two ten-minute halves.
+Unlike other prominent rugby union variants, such as sevens and beach rugby, which originated in established rugby-playing nations, rugby tens was developed in Malaysia, a nation that has never qualified for the Rugby World Cup.

 The rules (law variations) are similar to rugby sevens and are published on the World Rugby website.

 History

 Rugby tens was introduced by the Combined Old Boys Rugby Association (COBRA) of Malaysia in 1967 primarily, to enable Asian players to better compete with against larger-sized players from the traditional rugby playing nations.
 COBRA organized the first Rugby ten-a-side, tournament, COBRA 10s, that same year.
 It has grown from a local tournament into a prestigious international tournament, with more than 40 nations have been represented to date.
 Many players who have participated in the COBRA 10s have gone on to don national colours.

 The game is fairly popular in Malaysia, Indonesia, Singapore, Republic of Korea and Thailand, and especially in South Africa where it is growing very fast.
 Other tournaments have been organised in Europe, Africa, Australasia and North America.